-January to June 2004 – Start alternative therapy with Hratch Ogali who sadly died in 2009.
+January to June 2004 – Start alternative therapy.
 Alex can now bend his knees to 90 degrees, is beginning to gain control of his limbs and is making small sounds again.
-Gradually wean him off muscle relaxants, baclofen and clonidine.
-Weaning successful with no adverse results.

 July to September 2004 – Alex making good progress.
 Can now eat a whole pot of fromage frais or equivalent soft food in one sitting and making more and more noises.
 Is obviously trying very hard to communicate on occasions.

-September 2004 to April 2005 – Alex now eating same food as rest of family – food is blended and portions small, but within a few weeks is eating well enough to come off tube feeds completely.
-Also drinking thickened drinks, quantity increasing over the weeks.
+September 2004 to April 2005 – Alex’s eating improves and comes off tube feeds completely.
 Tube only now used for extra water and medicines.
 Alex moves to secondary school in September 2004.
 Agreed with education authority that he can go in part time spending two weekdays at home to concentrate on alternative therapy.
 A charity buys Alex a specialised bicycle that he can cycle from his wheelchair and he starts to use this regularly.
-The cycle can be run on a motor to exercise the legs or taken off the motor so Alex has to cycle himself – he can do this for sustained periods of up to two hours on first gear.
 Alex is weaned off epilepsy medication with consultant neurologist’s consent.
-This is successful and there are no problems with this.
 Some very minor fits are observed from time to time but Alex snaps out of these very quickly.

 April 2005 – Alex comes home from school with a broken femur and is in traction for six weeks.
-Investigations are ongoing to date.
 Leg heals very well but is an obvious setback in physical rehabilitation.
 Decision made that education will now be done at home.

-June 2005 to February 2006 – Alex begins to receive alternative therapy at home for eight hours per week.
-Blinking responses for yes and no are seen to improve.
+June 2005 to February 2006 – Blinking responses for yes and no are seen to improve.
 He is able to move his left toes on demand and begins to exhibit similar movements with other limbs.
 Sounds increase in volume and amount.
 Actively resists certain activities such as changing.
-Will not eat certain foods consistently which have now been noted as disliked and he blinks to confirm this.
-Eating has continued to improve and weight is stable.
-He can now eat food with soft lumps and has begun to bite and chew foods such as banana.
-Can eat Skips crisps and chocolate buttons.

 2006 to 2008 – Alex stable but the effects of the broken leg on his back become worse and worse resulting in spinal curvature and seating difficulties.
 The day before a SENDIST tribunal re Alex’s education local authority agree he can have home education to start November 2006 (eighteen months after he was taken out of school).
 Felt very let down and frustrated, but at least the pressure of trying to home school Alex will be taken away.